-This simple, time-saving feature automatically populates the patient’s information within the fields when a patient requests a refill and sends it to the provider to take action.
+This simple, time-saving feature automatically populates the patient’s information within the fields and sends a notification to the provider.

-To request a prescription refill, all the patient has to do is:
+To request a prescription refill, the patient can follow these simple steps:

 - Select their physician from the list of doctors.

 - Enter the medication frequency.